 Also, remember that festivals and other events can significantly affect your travel plans.
 If something special happens during the time you’re visiting, make sure to plan accordingly.
 You may be unable to find a place to stay or see accommodation costs skyrocket when a major festival is happening.
 Think Octoberfest starting in late September, the running of the bulls in Pamplona that happens in July or La Tomatina in August.

-If you hope to attend some of these events around Europe you want to book long in advance, so you don’t miss out and plan your travels to be there on time.
+If you hope to attend some of these events around Europe you want to book a hostel long in advance, so you don’t miss out and plan your travels to be there on time.
 Attending events is one time that a more go-with-the-flow travelling style can be less desirable.

 Narrow down the best time to travel based on your interests.
 For example, if you’re looking for sun and warm weather, spring or summer in Europe is likely the best option.
 If you’re looking for vibrant autumn foliage and cooler temperatures, autumn is a great time to visit.
 Regardless of the time you do travel, there are so many places in Europe to see you’ll never run out of things to do, rain, hail or shine.

 Once you know what time of year you’ll be backpacking Europe, it’s time to plan your path around Europe.
 Depending on your budget and how many countries you want to visit, you’ll want to plan how long to stay in each place.
 If you’re planning to see Europe on a budget, you may want to stick to one or two countries and explore them in-depth rather than trying to visit as many countries as possible.
 On the other hand, if you have more time and money, you can plan out a more extensive route that takes you through several countries with more wiggle room to do as you please if you decide to stay somewhere longer.